scaleflex/filerobot-image-editor/README.md

 Unmounts the plugin's container from the page to be removed.

+#### `getCurrentMediaData`

-#### `getCurrentImgData`
+**PREVIOUSLY**: `getCurrentImgData`

-<u>Type:</u> `function getCurrentImgData (imageFileInfo, pixelRatio, keepLoadingSpinnerShown)`
+<u>Type:</u> `function getCurrentMediaData (mediaFileInfo, pixelRatio, keepLoadingSpinnerShown)`

 <u>Supported version:</u> +v4.0.0

-Calling the function will trigger the function responsible for handling/manipulating the current image operations and have the possible final results of the current image data besides the current design state, it's the bridge for the function mentioned here [`getCurrentImgDataFnRef`](#getcurrentimgdatafnref).
+Calling the function will trigger the function responsible for handling/manipulating the current media operations and have the possible final results of the current media data besides the current design state, it's the bridge for the function mentioned here [`getCurrentMediaDataFnRef`](#getcurrentmediadatafnref).

 <hr />